carpentries-lab/metagenomics-analysis/_episodes/05-assembly.md

 > ## `.callout`
 >
-> Enviroments help in science reproducibility, allowing to share the specific conditions in which a pipeline is run
+> Enviroments help in science reproducibility, allowing to share the specific conditions in which a pipeline is run.
 > Conda is an open source package management system and environment management system that runs on Windows, macOS and
 > Linux.
 {: .callout}